OPERATION OF THE ASTROLABE

 thick plastic, metal, wood.
 It can not be applied for one made of

 paper or card.
-The instrument is too light and flimsy.
+The instrument is too light and fflexible.

-Face the target and hold the astrolabe by its string to let it
+Face the target and hold the astrolabe by its suspebsion cord to

-Gently rotate the alidade, minding that the mater must hang
+Gently rotate the alidade, keeping the mater straight and

-straight and vertical, until the target is squarely lined up with the
+vertical, until the target is squarely lined up with the alidade.
+When

-Take down the mater-alidade and read the altitude of the target.
+Take down the astrolabe and read the target's altitude where the

 Measure the altitude of the Sun - method I